Funeoz/kalibuntu/README.md

 See the [wiki for supported tools](https://github.com/Funeoz/kalibuntu/wiki/Supported-tools).

+## Updating

+At this time, you need to `git clone` this repository manually to update it.
+An easier way for updating will be added in the future.

 ## To-do

 - [ ] support positional parameters for faster tool management (eg: ```./kalibuntu.sh install metasploit```)